Q: When does the registration drawing open?

 Q: Do I have to go to the briefings before I check my bike into transition?

-A: Yes, all participants must attend the mandatory briefing in order to pick up their packet.
+A: Yes, all participants must attend the Mandatory Athlete Briefings presented by Men’s Health in order to pick up their packet.
 Your bike number will be inside your race packet and you will then attach it to your bike.
 No bikes will be allowed in transition without a bike number, and no bikes will be allowed out of transition without a bike number and corresponding wristband.
 A non-athlete may check-in a bike for an athlete if he or she is unable to do so on Saturday.

 Q: Can my secretary/friend/teammate/doorman/nanny pick up my race packet?